ckids-datafirst/website/content/materials/2023-fall/final.md

 ### Presentation Formats
 There should be two versions of presenting the projects.
   1. A short 5-minute _slide_ version for the session on December 1, serving as a "teaser"
-     - Format: Powerpoint, Google slides, Keynote, ...
+     - Format options: Powerpoint, Google slides, Keynote, ...
   2. A fuller _website_ version that can do much better justice to include project information along the lines listed below.
      - Please place your project website in your project directory under https://github.com/ckids-datafirst